Käte Rogalli is the first transgender person to have a stumble stone with her real name engraved on it

-Käte Rogalli is not the first trans person to be commemorated with a Stolperstein.
+Käte Rogalli is not the first trans woman to be commemorated with a Stolperstein.
 However, she is the first to have her real name – not her deadname (name given to her at birth) – engraved.

 This was of great importance in Germany at the time, as the infamous Paragraph 175 of the penal code prohibited male prostitution and men from having sexual intercourse with each other.
-Among other things, the paragraph meant that the police often arrested gay men.

-Hirschfeld used his research to make a deal with the police to leave trans women alone.
-The Institute for Sexual Science was licensed to issue the so-called transvestite certificate to the trans women, and with that in hand, the trans women avoided being arrested as gay men in women’s clothing.
-Now they were in a category outside Paragraph 175.
+Institut für Sexualwissenschaft was even licensed to issue the so-called transvestite certificate to the trans women, and with that in hand, the trans women were in a category outside Paragraph 175.

 Käte was issued such a transvestite certificate in 1926.
 She also used her certificate to change her birth name with the authorities.
-However, not for the name Käte, which she wanted, because the authorities only offered a limited list of names to choose from.
+However, not to the name Käte, which she wanted, because the authorities only offered a limited list of names to choose from.

 This had a huge impact on trans women like Käte.
 In 1936, she was arrested by the Gestapo and had her transvestite certificate revoked.
 She was also forced to wear men’s clothes and thus considered a gay man by the Nazis.
 Shortly after, she was arrested again for wearing women’s clothes.